 On April 23, 1935, Hatter pitched in his first big-league game, against the White Sox at Comiskey Park in Chicago in a relief stint.
 He pitched two innings and gave up one run.
 The Tigers lost the game 7-2 but Hatter got some much-needed experience.
 He pitched two days later with similar results, the Tigers losing 9-8.
 Hatter pitched one inning and pitched well, giving up no hits and no runs.
-His next outing was at Cleveland where he pitched his most to date, 4 1/3 innings of shutout, one-hit ball.
+His next outing was at Cleveland where he pitched his most to date, 4 2/3 innings of three-hit one-run ball.
 The next game for Clyde was May 11 in Detroit against the Washington Senators.
 Tigers skipper Cochrane saw fit for Hatter to start the first game of his career.
 He went 6 2/3 innings, allowed five hits, gave up three runs, struck out two — and walked nine.
 Except for the walks, it was a respectable outing.
 Hatter’s next game was another start, against the Red Sox, in Detroit.
-It did not turn out quite as well as his first start in that he only lasted 3 1/3 innings, gave up seven runs — four earned — on four hits (two of them home runs), three walks and one strikeout.
-The next two outings were against New York and Washington and he pitched well.
+It did not turn out quite as well as his first start in that he only lasted 3 1/3 innings, gave up seven runs — four earned — on four hits (two of them home runs), three walks and two strikeoust.
+The next two outings were in relief against New York and Washington and he struggled.

 Hatter’s next, and last, game of the season was versus the Philadelphia A’s at Shibe Park in Philly.
 It was a disaster for both the Tigers and Clyde.
 They lost 18-5 with Hatter pitching 6 1/3 innings in relief, giving up 19 hits, 11 earned runs, five walks and one strikeout.
+(He was not on the World Series roster when the Tigers won their first World Championship that October.)
 To sum up 1935, Hatter pitched in eight games, and the Tigers lost all eight.
 Soon after this lambasting, Hatter was sent to the Milwaukee Brewers of the American Association.
 He pitched very well for the remainder of the year, going 7-3 with a 2.88 ERA.
 He was then relegated to the Brewers for the 1936 season where he continued to pitch well, going 16-6 albeit with a 4.52 ERA.

 In May 1937 Hatter was sent down to Toledo.
 He only pitched 43 innings from May to September with three wins and no losses.
 He began having problems in Toledo stemming from the discipline and substance-abuse issues that had started bedeviling him a few years earlier.
 Hatter was suspended for 30 days by the Mud Hens for an undetermined infraction.
-After the suspension he was being taken to the hospital on July 6 when he was found unconscious in a taxicab, the result of an overdose of sleeping pills.
+After the suspension, on July 6 he was taken to the hospital when he was found unconscious in a taxicab, the result of an overdose of sleeping pills.

 When examining the career of Clyde M. Hatter we see a great deal of potential and promise, almost all of which was lost.
 When we look at the life of Hatter, the loss is even more profound.
 It is a tragedy.